14mthalvorson/etf-screener/README.md

 columns = ['Ticker', 'Name', 'Type', 'Median Rev Growth 3Y', 'EV/GP', 'Adj EV/EBIT', 'Gross Margin', 'Adj EBIT Margin', '52W High', 'Weight'] etf.display_metrics(columns, include_overall=True)
 ```
 In the output below, the first line is a header.
-The second line has the aggregate metrics generated for the ETF specified.
+The second line has the aggregate metrics generated for the ETF specified (set include_overall flag to False if you don't want this line).
 The following lines are the top holdings, with all the requested metrics listed.
 As noted above, the output is tab-separated format (which doesn't output as clearly here but it works very well in a spreadsheet).

 Output:
 ```